19 very clever things to do with coconut oil

 1. Fry and roast your roots!

 As I mentioned the other week, coconut oil is by far the safest, healthiest and tastiest oils to cook with (along with ghee).
 But it’s particularly tasty for cooking sweeter vegetables like pumpkin and carrots.
-I really like this recipe from My New Roots, which I’ve tried without the dressing she suggests, and the maple syrup.
+I really like this recipe adapted from My New Roots.
+I’ve make it without the dressing she suggests, and switch the maple syrup for rice malt syrup.

 coconut roasted carrots